akshattambe/100DaysOfCodeJava/README.md

 # 100DaysOfCodeJava
 Learning Java for 100 Days.
 Thats untill 31st Dec 2020.
-We have started this series on Twitter on October 3rd.
+I with Wetesterr have started this series on Twitter on October 3rd.

 It's not about learning all of the Java in 100 days :)